-As a manufacturer of gas arresters and gas-filled spark gaps, CITEL has a wide range of products that most configuration requirements and specifications to the market:
+As a manufacturer of gas discharge tubes (GDT) and gas-filled spark gaps (GSG), CITEL has a wide range of products that can be used to meet most configuration requirements and specifications on the market specifications on the market:

-- Gas tubes in 2- and 3-electrode configuration
+- Gas arrestors in 2- and 3-electrode configuration

 Technology & Functionality

-Gas discharge tubes and gas-filled spark gaps consist of two or three electrodes in a housing filled with a (non-radioactive) noble gas.
+GDT and GSG consist of two or three electrodes in a housing filled with a (non-radioactive) inert gas.
 A defined pressure prevails in this housing.
-The housing is a ceramic tube closed at the ends by metal caps which also serve as electrodes.
+The housing is a ceramic tube that is closed at the ends by metal caps that also serve as electrodes.
 They are mainly used to protect telecommunication lines, but are also suitable for other applications.

-This is characterized by a practically unlimited high insulation resistance.
+This is characterised by a practically unlimited high insulation resistance.

-At the response voltage the conductivity increases abruptly.
-If the current derived from the gas discharge tubes is less than about 0.5 A (this is an approximate value depending on the component), the glow voltage at the terminals is in the range of 80-100 V.
+At the response voltage, the conductivity increases abruptly.
+If the current derived from the GDT is less than about 0.5 A (this is an approximate value depending on the component), the glow voltage at the terminals is in the range of 80-100 V.

-As the current rises, the arc voltage (approx. 20 V) is established across the gas discharge tubes instead of the glow voltage.
-The gas arrester is most effective in this operating state because the discharged current can reach several thousand amperes without the arc voltage applied to its terminals rising.
+As the current increases, the arc voltage (approx. 20 V) is established across the gas arrester instead of the glow voltage.
+In this operating state, the GDT is most effective because the discharged current can reach several thousand amperes without the arc voltage applied to its terminals increasing.

-At a bias voltage approximately equal to the glow voltage, the gas arrester returns to its original insulating properties.
+At a bias voltage approximately equal to the glow voltage, the GDT resumes its original insulating properties.

-A gas discharge tube is characterized by the following main electrical properties:
+A GDT is characterised by the following main electrical properties: